-Include on Form 1116 any gain from the sale or exchange of capital assets (including gains treated as capital gains under section 1231) only to the extent of foreign source capital gain net income.
-Worksheet A (Capital Gains) takes care of this calculation.
+Include on line 1 of Form 1116 any gain from the sale or exchange of capital assets (including section 1231 gains treated as capital gains) only to the extent of foreign source capital gain net income.
+If you have no gain on line 17 of the Schedule D (Form 1040) (or line 16 of the Schedule D (Form 1041)) you are filing with your tax return, do not include any capital gains on line 1 of Form 1116.
+Otherwise, use Worksheet A on page 5 to determine the amount of this gain.